Allen-Wu/shiyuwu/_pages/about.md

 * Welcome! :P This is `Shiyu Wu`, currently a software engineer at `Amazon Web Services` in Seattle area.
 My birth name in Chinese is `吴矢瑀`.

 * I work in `EC2 Networking` org, a complex area bridging physical network and EC2 Virtual Private Cloud.
-We try to answer questions like: how to make EC2 customer's access to AWS resources faster, cheaper, more secure and reliable?
+Day to day, we've been looking at problems including: how to make EC2 customer's access to AWS resources faster, cheaper, more secure and reliable?

 * I was born and raised in the suburb of `Shanghai`, speaking `Mandarin` and `Wu Chinese`.

 * My life journey so far: `Shanghai` -> `Ann Arbor` -> `Austin` -> `Seattle` -> `?`.

-* I am interested in `data-intensive systems`, `database`, `distributed systems` including `blockchain`, just to name a few. : )
+* I am interested in `data-intensive systems`, `database`, `distributed systems` including `blockchain`, just to name a few. :-)

 * Other areas actively drawing my interests: `machine learning`, `finance`, `contemporary art`.